-As of January 1, 2021, sellers are required to complete the Fire Hardening and Defensible Space Advisory (FHDS) should their property fall within a high to very high fire hazard zone; built before 2010; residential one to four properties; condominiums or other common interest development units; or manufactured homes.
-If the seller is not sure, there is a state website where the property address can be inputted to determine if the property does fall in high to very high fire zones.
+Since January 1, 2021, sellers have been required to complete the Fire Hardening Defensible Space Advisory (FHDS) should their property fall within a high to very high fire hazard zone.
+Per AB 38 this includes properties that fall within a high to very high fire hazard zone; built before 2010; residential one to four properties; condominiums, or other common interest development units; or manufactured home.
+If the seller is not sure, there is a state website where the property address can be inputted to determine if the proper does fall in high or very high fire zones.

-In addition to the FHDS requirements, as of July 1, 2021, homeowners are required to also maintain a defensible space between a structure on the property and any flammable grass, trees, shrubs, or wildland area that surround it.
-Sellers of these properties will need to provide documentation that their property is in compliance with the defensible space laws, or the buyers will be required to agree to obtain such documentation of compliance in the future.
+In addition to the FHDS requirements, as of July 1, 2021, homeowners are required to also maintain a defensible space between a structure on the property and any flammable grass, trees, shrubs, or wildland area that surrounds it.
+Sellers of these properties will need to provide documentation that their property follows the defensible space laws, or the buyers will be required to agree to obtain such documentation of compliance in the future.

 For the buyer to take on the responsibility, they will need to contact their local Fire District to request an extension to complete the work.

-Fire Districts in Contra Costa County request that inspection requests be placed as soon as the seller intends to place the listing on the MLS as it can take a week for the Fire District to respond to the requestor even make it out to the property.
-The Fire Districts also request that the property owner is at the inspection to discuss any concerns the Fire District might have regarding the property at that time.
+All Fire Districts request that inspection requests be placed as soon as the seller intends to place the listing on the MLS, as it can take a week for the Fire District to respond and make it out to the property.

-The seller will need to determine which jurisdiction their property falls, either the local municipality or a Fire Protection District.
+The seller will need to determine which jurisdiction their property falls in, either the local municipality, Fire Protection District, or CalFire.